.

 Three recent studies offer the best guides to minimum competence:

 These studies agree that skills are more important than doctrinal knowledge when defining minimum competence.
 The current exam, they agree, fails to test some essential skills and assesses too much doctrinal knowledge.
 For more, see the links below.
+We draw upon numerous sources in these pages, but rely particularly on the Building a Better Bar study, which was coauthored by one of this website's authors.

 Detailed doctrinal knowledge is not necessary for minimum competence, but other types of knowledge are necessary.